Rouzaire/Kernel_Regression/README.md

-Ylann Rouzaire, all rights reserved
+Ylann Rouzaire, all rights reserved.

+# Kernel Regression Dynamics

 **Structure of the code**